kjappelbaum/oximachinetool/README.md

 # tools-barebone

-Tools-barebone is a framework implemented in Python using Flask framework.
+Tools-barebone is a framework implemented in Python using Flask Jinja2 templates.
 It can be used as an starting point to develop new tools for [Materials Cloud Tools section](https://www.materialscloud.org/work/tools/options).